Truc4p/derma-mind/PROJECT_DOCUMENTATION.md

 ## Knowledge Base

 ### Content Sources

-- Dermatology textbooks
-- Medical journals
-- Skincare research papers
-- Expert dermatologist content
+The vector database is powered by **10 comprehensive dermatology textbooks** providing expert-level medical knowledge:

+1. **Chemical Peels - Procedures in Cosmetic Dermatology Series, 3rd Edition (2020)** by Suzan Obagi
+2. **Cosmeceuticals and Cosmetic Ingredients**
+3. **Cosmetic Dermatology - Principles and Practice**
+4. **Cosmetic Dermatology - Products and Procedures** by Draelos, 2nd Edition (2016)
+5. **Cosmetics and Dermatological Problems and Solutions - A Problem-Based Approach**
+6. **Fitzpatrick's Dermatology in General Medicine (8th Edition)**
+7. **Lasers in Dermatology and Medicine - Dermatologic Applications** by Keyvan Nouri
+8. **Skin Care - Beyond the Basics, 4th Edition**
+9. **Textbook of Cosmetic Dermatology**
+10. **The Art of Skin Health Restoration and Rejuvenation - The Science of Clinical Practice**

+All texts are stored in `backend/knowledge-sources/extracted-content/` and processed into vector embeddings for semantic search.

 ### Content Processing
 1. PDF extraction with pdfminer
 2. Text cleaning and chunking
-3. Embedding generation (768-dim)
+3. Embedding generation (768-dim vectors)
-4. Storage in Qdrant
+4. Storage in Qdrant vector database
-5. Indexing for fast retrieval
+5. Indexing for fast retrieval using HNSW algorithm

 ### Quality Assurance
+- Medical-grade dermatology textbooks
 - Reliability scoring
 - Source verification
 - Regular content updates